Yahalom (IDF): Recruitment and training

 In order to be accepted into the unit one must enlist with the Israeli Engineering Corps and go through basic training ("Tironut"), where commanders identify the best trainees and select them for "Gibbush" (a grueling five-day test of physical and mental condition in intensive field trials).
-The best graduates of Gibbush are invited to join the unit and received advance training, which takes another year.
+The best graduates of Gibbush are invited to join the unit and receive advance training, which takes another year.
 Because the training takes a total of 1.4 years, the volunteers must agree to serve an extra year (in addition to the mandatory three year service in the IDF).
 The training includes training in engineering, explosive ordnance disposal, advanced combat and counter-terrorism.